Derek, of Brixham, Devon, owns two boats damaged in the scallop wars attack by the French in August.

-“The difficulty is they land youthful fish, I’ve been there and seen it, that’s since they’re our side since they’ve annihilated their side.
+“The trouble is they land juvenile fish, I’ve been there and seen it, that’s why they’re our side because they’ve annihilated their side.

 “They don’t believe in conservation, they don’t know what the word means.

 “I don’t know if Brexit will fix it, I don’t think it will.”